 How is this different from other whitelisting services?

-Although economic incentives do in fact work in many places, so far all economic approaches to “solving” the problem of spam have failed.
+So far all economic approaches to “solving” the problem of spam have failed.
 That is no surprise, since the underlying good (namely, e-mail) has most characteristics of a public good – ie a “thing” where nobody can reasonably be excluded from using it.
 Think of “fresh air”.

-Of course it’s possible to fundamentally change the way e-mail works, a world in which the exchange of e-mail is paid for by the byte, the volume or some other measurement.
+Of course it’s theoretically to fundamentally change the way e-mail works, a world in which the exchange of e-mail is paid for by the byte, the volume or some other measurement.
 Think of SMS.
 This is not how e-mail should work.

 The business model behind other whitelisting services pushes e-mail into a “paid by the byte” model.
 Senders pay to be included in some of the lists mentioned above.
 Of course, commercial providers have an incentive to enforce their policies (otherwise people would stop using them), but only potentially “bad” senders really have an incentive to pay to get on such a list.